m-konopka/ml-scoring/README.md

 ## Results

-The main performance metric used in the thesis is GINI coefficient, as it is more popular in the credit risk field.
+The main performance metric used in the thesis GINI coefficient, as it is more popular in the credit risk field.
 GINI coefficient is directly related to ROC-AUC by the following formula

-$$GINI = 2 \cdot AUC - 1.$$
+$GINI = 2 \cdot AUC - 1.$

 Summary of performed experiments: